AUA Quality Registry (AQUA) Program Information

 Data are stored on a secure, protected server and comply with all applicable regulations.
 The AUA's utmost priority is to maintain the confidentiality of patient information.

-Effective April 1, 2017 all new AQUA Registry subscriptions are subject to an installation fee of $500 for AUA members and $1,000 for non-members.
+Effective April 1, 2017 all new AQUA Registry subscriptions are subject to an installation fee of $500 per practice for practices with at least one AUA member and $1,000 otherwise.
 Contact us at 855-898-AQUA to learn more.